I Don’t Have Time For This!

-“I was incredibly impressed at how much time Vivian took to explain everything, and her efforts at reducing my stress were very much appreciated!
+“I was incredibly impressed at how much time Kyle took to explain everything, and his efforts at reducing my stress were very much appreciated!
 Seeing Jade manage the crew during the move itself was like watching a world-class conductor leading a world-class orchestra.

 Everyone worked incredibly well together, they were safe and careful, and pleasant to work with too.”